QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 ### Setup [Webpack Dev Server][webpack dev server] {/*setup-webpack-dev-serverwebpack-dev-server*/}

 We've mentioned previously the need to "build our files or serve them somehow during development for our app to work".
-Essentially, we will need to achieve this by enabling `npm start` command using [Webpack Dev Server][webpack dev server]
+Essentially, we will need to achieve this by enabling `yarn start` command using [Webpack Dev Server][webpack dev server]

 We've [installed webpack in previous section](#webpack), now it's time to utilize it by giving it a config file.
 We name it **webpack.config.js**: